O236 reviews

 No reviews yet!

 Find companies you have experience with and write reviews about them!
-Your reviews contribute to a more transparent market and improve the reliability of companies.Left hanging, again
+Your reviews contribute to a more transparent market and improve the reliability of companies.Moving-day revelation

 long pauses, frequent drops and no reliable speed to stream or work from home.
 My first evening with it was spent calling support, being shuffled around and repeating the same details over and over while the router blinked away in the corner.
 At times the line was cut the moment I used English; other times I was promised a visit that never happened and my ticket was quietly closed.
 Using the service feels like you’re always waiting for someone to turn it on properly — you can’t get a stable video call, pages time out, and that’s annoying when you’re trying to get things done.
 I’m not dramatic about tech, but this has been a drain: wasted evenings, missed appointments and constant transfers between teams.
 Small things would have made a big difference — clear English support, an actual arrival window, and a technician who stays on the job.